 Understanding the impact of minimum wages on poverty requires understanding their impact at different points in the wage distribution.
 For policymakers, that issue can affect how the minimum wage is set and with what wage group in mind.

-For example, when minimum wages are low relative to average wages (as in Brazil and Mexico), they tend to raise the wages of workers at the bottom of the wage distribution .
-But when minimum wages are high relative to average wages (as in Colombia), they will increase the wages of workers in the middle but not at the bottom of the wage distribution.
+For example, when minimum wages are low relative to average wages (as in Brazil, China, and Mexico), they tend to raise the wages of workers at the bottom of the wage distribution , .
+But when minimum wages are high relative to average wages (as in Colombia, Honduras, and sub-Saharan Africa), they will increase the wages of workers in the middle but not at the bottom of the wage distribution.
+In this case, higher minimum wages will only affect those whose wages are high relative to average wages (since those earning less than the minimum wage are not directly affected by minimum wages).

 Do workers affected by minimum wages live in poor households?